-Ms. Parnas frequently performs and records with her sister, violinist Madalyn Parnas, in Duo Parnas which has also performed trios with pianist Peter Serkin.
-Duo Parnas has performed Saint-Saëns’s La Muse et le Poète with the Hudson Valley Philharmonic under Randall Fleisher, the El Paso Symphony Orchestra at the El Paso Pro-Musica Festival under Lawrence Loh, and the Albany Symphony Orchestra under David Alan Miller, with whom they also played Vivaldi’s Double Concerto for Violin and Cello.
-Duo Parnas’s album on the Sheffield Lab label is In Real Time, includes 21st century works by Lera Auerbach, William Bolcom, Paul Moravec, and Charles Wuorinen.
-They recently recorded composer Brian Fennelly’s Fantasia Concertante on Albany Records with the Fauxharmonic Orchestra, comprised entirely of digital orchestral instruments.
-This season, the Duo tours China, and performs at Tannery Pond Concerts and the ShortGrass Music Festival.
+She also performs in Duo Parnas with her sister, violinist Madalyn Parnas.
+Duo Parnas has performed as soloists with the Hudson Valley Philharmonic under Randall Fleisher, the El Paso Symphony Orchestra under Lawrence Loh, and the Albany Symphony Orchestra under David Alan Miller, as well as in many recitals with pianist Peter Serkin.
+Duo Parnas has recorded three albums on the Sheffield Lab label, including their most recent CD, entitled Duo Parnas NOW, which includes 21st century works by Lera Auerbach, William Bolcom, Paul Moravec, and Charles Wuorinen.
+In 2012, they recorded Brian Fennelly’s Fantasia Concertante on Albany Records, a piece written for Duo Parnas and the digital-instrument Fauxharmonic Orchestra.

 Granddaughter of the distinguished cellist Leslie Parnas, Cicely Parnas started playing the cello at the age of four and made her concerto debut at eleven with the Woodstock Chamber Orchestra.
 She has studied with cellists Peter Wiley and Ronald Feldman, and earned an Artist Diploma from IndianaUniversity’s Jacobs School of Music, where she worked with Sharon Robinson.
 Ms. Parnas performs on a 1712 Giovanni Grancino cello.